 Why Qualitative Market Research?

-A shift from the trackers and segmentation, the qualitative market research provides a fresh view with communities, debate forums, iterative market research surveys, and Data Management Platform (DMP) integration.
-There is certain information that can be drawn out only using qualitative market research and they are as the following.
+A shift from the trackers and segmentation, qualitative market research provides a fresh view with communities, debate forums, iterative market research surveys, and Data Management Platform (DMP) integration.
+There is certain information that can be drawn out only using qualitative market research, and they are as follows.

 - 1. What do your existing and potential customers feel about you?